(Last updated March 29th, 2019).

 As a somewhat touristy town, Hebden Bridge is generally better at feeding people and sending them on their way than putting them up.
 There are places to stay though, and if you struggle to find the right place in Hebden Bridge itself, nearby towns have very good travel links.
 What is around Hebden Bridge is typically small and independent.

 Todmorden, Mytholmroyd (pronounced “my-thum-roid”, with “th” like in “the”), Sowerby Bridge and Halifax are all close by places to stay, with travel times to Hebden Bridge typically 10 – 15 minutes.
-Rail tickets are also cheap here, with day returns from £2 – £5.
-If you fancy staying in the pub late, here are estimated cab fares.
+Rail tickets are also fairly cheap here, with day returns typically from £2 – £6.
+If you fancy staying out late, here are estimated cab fares.
 Hebden Bridge to:

 Mytholmroyd – ~£5